GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

 \subsection{Limitations}

 It is important to acknowledge certain limitations of our study, such as the limited availability of reference techniques to compare \go{} to.
-Indeed, except for the HCP-YA (\fsv{}) and \ceb{} test cases, no technique could be considered a solid reference.
-As discussed in section \ref{disc:ceb}, we wished \ceb{} would have been easier to implement out-of-the-box like \fsv{} is (or most DL techniques).
+As discussed in section \ref{disc:ceb}, it would have been preferable if \ceb{} would have offered the same out-of-the-box implementation like \fsv{} or \sys{} (albeit the extra external up-sampling step that had to be added by the authors in order to enable comparisons for \sys{}).
 Additionally, it is worth repeating that \ceb{} produces only 6 labels whereas \go{} produces 35 (following \fss{}/\fsv{} label convention).
 This allows for a considerably larger number of regions to use for quantitative analyses with \go{}, which is especially of interest at UHF-MRI.
 Ultimately, this lack of reference segmentation techniques at UHF-MRI further manifests the need for novel techniques to be developed.

 A common issue faced by all novel segmentation techniques is the sparsity of real ground truth segmentations to use for testing.
 In this work, manual segmentations were only available for the UltraCortex dataset and two labels only.
-For other quantitative analyses, either \fsv{} segments computed on \tow{} images were used as a "silver standard" or, for \ceb{}, the iGT was used.
+For other quantitative analyses, either \fsv{} segments computed on \tow{} images or \sys{} were used as a "silver standard" or, for \ceb{}, the iGT was used.
 To the best of our knowledge, no dataset available online offers 3D sub-millimeter manual segmentations for several subcortical labels at UHF-MRI.
 Moreover, producing our own manual segmentations would have been extremely time-consuming and required expertise outside the scope of this work.
 In addition, manual segmentations are prone to inter- and intra-expert variability \citep{deeley2011comparison}.